smartdings/aws-development-tools/iot/tunnel/README.md

 ## How It Works

-1. **AWS CLI Commands**: The script interacts with the AWS IoT Secure Tunneling service using AWS CLI commands to manage tunnels and rotate access tokens.
+1. **boto3 SDK**: The script interacts with the AWS IoT Secure Tunneling service using boto3 SDK to manage tunnels and rotate access tokens.
 2. **Docker Integration**: It runs a Docker container configured for the appropriate architecture to establish a secure tunnel to the specified IoT device.
 3. **Token Management**: The script checks for existing tunnels and manages the source access tokens required for secure communication.